Cold water effect on cannabis roots exposed in rich soil.

 How do I know if my cannabis roots are affected by cold water?

-Signs of cold water impact on cannabis root growth include slowed plant growth, yellowing leaves, and root rot.
+Signs of cold water impact include slowed plant growth, yellowing leaves, and root rot.
 These symptoms indicate that the plant is under stress and cannot absorb nutrients effectively.
+Regularly inspecting your plants and roots can help catch these signs early.

 Can cold water improve cannabis growth in any way?